Are Business Cards Outdated?

 Sure, you could fumble for your iPhone and swap numbers and email addresses.
 But how is that any more effective than simply sharing a business card?

 Business cards are also always accessible – no need to worry about your phone’s battery level or internet connection.

 There are mobile apps where you can easily store contact information but remember that not everyone has a smartphone (as hard as that is to believe).

 Networking online is necessary these days, but Empire Resume thinks making face-to-face connections is still the best way to succeed in the business world.

 Networking in person helps you make authentic connections via handshakes, eye contact, and small talk.
-Online networking is fine, but it may never replace the effectiveness of in person conversations.
+Using LinkedIn for networking fine, but it may never replace the effectiveness of in person conversations.
 During these conversations, most people will expect you to have a business card.